mjbarnes17/RailsTodoApp-1.0/README.md

 By Marcus Barnes

-Implemented some style using the materializecss framework inorder to make the TodoApp actullay look pleasant.
+Implemented some style using the materializecss framework in order to make the TodoApp actullay look pleasant.

 Added the following:
 - header & footer partials